 Encephalitozoon cuniculi in cats

-These guidelines were authored and updated by D.D.
-Addie et al and published in the Journal of Feline Medicine and Surgery 22 (2020), 1084-1088.
+These guidelines were published by D.D.
+Addie et al. in the Journal of Feline Medicine and Surgery 22 (2020), 1084-1088.
+The present guidelines were updated by D.D.
+Addie with input from Petra Benz (Dipl ECVO, Leonding, Austria).

 Overview / Abstract